Players

 When he turned 21, Negreanu decided to move to Las Vegas, the gambling capital of the world, and test his metal there.

-It was a big challenge and the one that young Daniel wasn’t quite ready for just yet.
+It was a big challenge, and one that young Daniel wasn’t quite ready for just yet.
 He had quickly realized that games in Vegas were much different than what he was used to back home.

 A much higher level of competition, combined with some poor bankroll management, resulted in what most poker players fear the most.
 Negreanu went broke, and his Vegas adventure came to an early close.